sjmini/sjmini.github.io/_posts/2019-04-29-pwnable_asm.markdown

 2. manually insert file name into code section

 The first option is straightforward but it is little bit annoying because there is no instrution for pushing 8 bytes of characters.
-If can only push 4 bytes at a time, and because of 64 bit platform, 0x000000 will added automatically in file name.
+We can only push 4 bytes at a time, and because of 64 bit platform, 0x000000 will be added automatically in file name.
-We can push 8 bytes character into register and then push register in to stack.
+We can push 8 bytes character by using registers, storing 8 bytes into register, and push the value of register into the stack.

-Instead, I used 2nd approach.
-I calculated the size of code section (shellcode), and used relative addressing technique to reference the file name which I manually insert at the end of shellcode.
+Anyway, I used 2nd approach.
+I calculated the size of code section (shellcode), and used relative address technique to reference the file name which I manually insert at the end of the shellcode.

 For relative address technique, read this https://subscription.packtpub.com/book/networking_and_servers/